Request a Consultation

 When a client tells me that a Children’s Aid Society would like to speak to him or her regarding a referral that we know has come from his or her spouse, the first advice I give my clients is to cooperate with the Society.

-Although the Society does consider the motivation of the referral source in deciding how it should proceed with an investigation, please remember that the Society is “a shield and not a sword.”
+Although a Society does consider the motivation of the referral source in deciding how it should proceed with an investigation, please remember that the Society is “a shield and not a sword.”
 This means that the Society is predisposed to protecting children from harm rather than pointing fingers.
 A referral from a doctor who is genuinely concerned with the welfare of a child—that’s a shield.
 A referral from a separated spouse who has something to gain in a custody battle—that’s a sword.

-These are just some of the things you should consider when dealing with the police or a children’s aid society in the context of your family law matter.
+These are just some of the things you should consider when dealing with the police or a Children’s Aid Society in the context of your family law matter.